smorabit/hdWGCNA/.github/ISSUE_TEMPLATE/bug-error-report.md

 ---

+**Important note to the person writing this issue** GitHub issues use the [Markdown text language](https://www.markdownguide.org).
+If you are not familiar with Markdown, we strongly recommend consulting the [Markdown style guide](https://www.markdownguide.org/basic-syntax/) before writing your issue.
+It is easier for us to help you if your issue is properly formatted!

 **Describe the bug**
 Provide a clear and concise description of what the bug/error is.
 If there is an error message, please copy it here. **If you have more than one bug/error, please open separate GitHub issues.**